krh3rtz/Glocal/README.md

 	sudo python3.4 ./configure.py

 [!]
-If you can get the software to run, maybe you have several Python versions for ypu may need to specify the version of Python before calling the script:
+If you can't get the software to run, maybe you have other Python versions.
+Insuch a case specify the version of Python before calling the script:

 	eg.